Iping: Domesday Book

 Iping was listed in the Domesday Book (1086) in the ancient hundred of Easebourne as having 15 households: eight villagers, two smallholders and five slaves; with woodland, ploughing land, meadows, a church and a mill, it had a value to the lord of the manor of £4.

 Modern era

 In 1861, the population of the parish was 404 and its area was 1925 acre.

 Iping is the setting for the classic H. G. Wells science fiction story (1897) The Invisible Man.

 Iping Water Mill was producing paper until the 1920s when a fire ended 900 years of various types of milling.

+On 1 April 1974 the parish was abolished and merged with Stedham with Iping.

 Parish church

 St Mary's Church, Iping, is a solid sandstone Victorian church which was rebuilt in 1885.
 The church was built on the site of an old Saxon church and it is thought an even earlier church was on the site before this.

 Commons

 Iping Common sits south of the A272 and is managed by the Sussex Wildlife Trust.
 This heathland is a Site of Special Scientific Interest and is part of the larger Iping and Stedham Commons.